joehahn/hivemind/README.md

-known as the  'top' strategy, which sends all bees to the topmost field when the weather is 'nominal', and sends all bees to field 1 (which is the most productive field in this game's lower-one-third of all fields) when the weather is 'stormy', and field 3 (the most productive field in the game's middle-third) when the weather is 'hot'.
+known as the  'top' strategy, which sends all bees to the topmost field when the weather is 'nominal', and sends all bees to field 1 (which is the most productive field in this game's lower-one-third of all fields) when the weather is 'stormy', and field 3 (the most productive field in this game's middle-third) when the weather is 'hot'.

 Next, play numerous larger games of hivemind, these larger